Gallo’s bat, arm help Rangers edge D-backs 5-4 to end skid

 Dane Dunning (4-7) allowed two runs on six hits in 6 1/3 innings.
 The right-hander struck out three and walked two while earning only his second win in his last 12 starts.

-Ian Kennedy, who like Gallo could potentially be traded before Friday’s deadline, pitched a perfect ninth inning for his 16th save in 17 opportunities — and first since July 9.
+Ian Kennedy, the veteran reliever who like Gallo could potentially be traded before Friday’s deadline, pitched a perfect ninth inning for his 16th save in 17 opportunities — and first since July 9, the night before the Texas losing streak began.
 The D-backs had scored twice in the eighth, when they also left runners on first and third.

 Widener survived trouble in the first three innings, with Texas going 0-for-5 with runners in scoring position and leaving six on base before chasing him in the fourth.
 Widener gave up all five runs on five hits, five walks and a hit batter.

-The Texas losing streak began July 10, two games before the All-Star break and continued through a 10-game road trip that ended Sunday.
-It tied for the second longest skid in Rangers history.
+The second-longest skid in Rangers history began at home in the last two games against Oakland before the All-Star break, and continued through a 10-game road trip that ended Sunday.

 The five-run fourth gave Texas a lead after a completed inning for the first time in 109 innings.
 In Sunday’s 3-1 loss at Houston, the Rangers took a 1-0 lead in the fifth inning on an Eli White homer, after 99 innings without leading at any point in a game, only to have the Astros’ Abraham Toro hit a two-run homer in the bottom of that frame.